 A set of interviews concluded in July 2016 for external candidates who applied in the 2013 and 2014 DFATD competitions from which tests results were merged.
 That interview format was a truncated version of the typical process.

 Other interviews began in late July 2016 for external candidates who participated in the Fall 2015 DFATD competition.
-The interview format used reverted to the more traditional method with a few adjustments only.
+The interview format used went back to the more traditional complex format with a few adjustments only.